Hussein Kamel al-Majid

-Biography
+Early life and military career

 Hussein was born in Tel Al Thahab (in modern-day Balad District, Saladin Governorate).
 He rose through the military ranks to become the Supervisor of the Republican Guard, Iraq's elite military force, in 1982.
 He later became the Minister of Industries, heading the Military Industrialisation Commission and supervising Iraq's weapons development programs from 1987.
 Hussein became Oil Minister of Iraq in 1990.

 Hussein married one of Saddam Hussein's daughters, Raghad Saddam, and lived in Iraq until 1995.
 On 7 August of that year, he and his wife defected from Iraq, along with his brother, Saddam Kamel, and his brother's wife, Rana Saddam, another of Saddam's daughters.
 In a 21 September 1995 interview with CNN, Hussein Kamel explained:

 This is what made me leave the country, the fact that Saddam Hussein surrounds himself with inefficient ministers and advisers who are not chosen for their competence but according to the whims of the Iraqi president.
 And as a result of this the whole of Iraq is suffering.

-Jordan granted asylum to the Kamel's sons, and there they began to cooperate with UNSCOM and its director Rolf Ekéus, the American CIA and the British MI6.
+Jordan granted asylum to the Kamel brothers, and there they began to cooperate with UNSCOM and its director Rolf Ekéus, the American CIA and the British MI6.
 The initial promises of a wealth of information were, allegedly, not fulfilled.
 According to U.S. and Jordanian officials, the intelligence provided by Hussein Kamel on Iraqi secret weapons programs was of limited content and value.

 Hussein confirmed what inspectors had been able to ascertain shortly before his defection: Iraq had operated a biological warfare program prior to the Gulf War, but had destroyed its entire stockpile of chemical and biological weapons and banned missiles.
 Hussein's defection presented a major problem for those seeking to overthrow the Iraqi government based on the threat of its WMD program.

 Return to Iraq and death

-In February 1996, after intermediaries for Saddam Hussein had assured them that all would be forgiven, Hussein and Saddam Kamel were convinced to return to Iraq with their wives.
+In February 1996, after intermediaries for Saddam Hussein had assured them that all would be forgiven, Hussein and Saddam Kamel were convinced to return to Iraq with their wives and children.
 Reportedly, immediately upon their return, they were ordered to divorce their wives and were denounced as traitors.
 Three days after their arrival, on 23 February, they refused to surrender to Saddam's security forces and were killed in a 13-hour firefight at a safe house.

 According to an alternative version of events, Kamel and his sons were killed less than 24 hours following the divorce decrees, in a gun battle with other cousins trying to regain their clan honor in the eyes of Saddam.

+Another story of the event from the documentary Saddam's tribe, which one of its producers had an interview with Raghdad Hussein, is that her husband and his brother, along with their family, were all killed under house arrest by Ali Hassan al-Majid (also known as "Chemical Ali" in the west) after he and two Iraqi soldiers gunned them down.